phundament/app/docs/51-fig.md

     fig run backend composer install
     fig run backend ./yii migrate
+    fig run backend ./yii app/setup

 They will make the `vendor` folder available in your project directory on your host machine.
+And sets up the database, along with an admin user.

 You should now be able to access the container under `http://docker.local:10080` and `http://docker.local:10081`